“It is remarkable how closely the history of the apple tree is connected with that of man.” — Henry David Thoreau

 The apple tree will be shipped to you around the time of its second growing year.
 It will arrive bare-root (without a pot, and without soil around the root system) and dormant, in either spring or fall.
 The tree will also have been professionally pruned to help ensure transplant success from our nursery to your yard.
 To see why we pre-prune for you, check out our Pre-Pruning Fruit Trees article and accompanying video.

 As your new apple tree gets established and starts waking up, you will see it put on new leafy growth.
 It is at this point that you will begin applying fertilizer and starting your growing season spray routine.
 Make sure you always follow product labels when it comes to applying any fertilizer or spray.
 You can find additional suggestions in our article, Fruit Tree Care: Spray & Weed Control.

 A few years after planting in your yard, your healthy apple tree will have put on many branches and leaves and the trunk will have increased in diameter.

 In the spring, you may start seeing your apple tree bloom and start setting its first fruit after the blossoms become pollinated.
 If you are pruning while your tree is dormant, adequately fertilizing in the spring (without overdoing it), and keeping your tree clear of debris, disease and pests year round, it will be well on its way to producing crops of luscious apples for you to enjoy!

-After the fifth and sixth year in your yard, your apple tree will already be familiar with the environment, and it will have developed a regular routine of when to grow, when to produce, and when to rest.
+Your apple tree will be familiar with its environment and it will have developed a regular routine of when to grow, when to produce, and when to rest.

 Overbearing and other blooming problems can be a cause for concern — and also something to avoid.
 It could cause your tree to require a natural resting period and only bear biennially (every other year).
 Read our article, Blooming and Bearing Problems — and How to Solve Them!, to learn more about the causes and effects of overbearing.